 - Under RERA, not being able to get apartments from the builder will no longer be a problem.
 Developers who fail to meet the delivery date must pay an interest rate of 2% above the loan rate of the State Bank of India to homebuyers.

 - The quality of construction has been a concern for many buyers.
 Under RERA, any structural defect that occurs on the property for up to five years from the date of delivery of the possession must be repaired by the developer.
 It will be the obligation of the promoter to rectify such defects within 30 days without additional charges.

 - The untimely delivery of real estate projects has been the main threat to buyers.
-According to economic times, almost all projects launched between 2010 and 2013 had failed to meet their delivery time mainly because the builders diverted the funds to new projects.
+According to the economic times, almost all projects launched between 2010 and 2013 had failed to meet their delivery time mainly because the builders diverted the funds to new projects.

 - However, according to RERA, the developer must transfer 70% of the money received from buyers to an escrow account.
 Publication of which, the money will be withdrawn according to the construction stage, which will approve by engineers and public accountants of builders.